-A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the first aid officer and stored in the sick bay rooms at the main campus and "The District Campus.
+A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the first aid officer and stored in the First Aid rooms at the main and District campus.

 For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.
 If a student experiences an anaphylactic reaction at school or during a school activity, school staff must: